-We are proud to be ranked #1 in New England among rehabilitation counseling programs by U.S. News and World Report.
+We're proud to be ranked the #1 rehabilitation counseling program in New England by U.S. News & World Report.

 Our graduates are trained to assess each individual and their unique circumstances.
-You will learn to evaluate clients' strengths, limitations, and interests, with the goal of assisting them to lead more productive and independent lives.
+Students learn to evaluate clients' strengths, limitations, and interests, with the goal of assisting them to lead more empowered and independent lives.

 Careers for Graduates

 - Client advocacy

 Typical work settings are:

 - State/federal vocational rehabilitation agencies